-We have agreed, for a period of three years from the date of this prospectus, if so requested by the representative, to nominate and use our best efforts to elect a designee of the representative as a director of Delcath or, at the representative's option, as a non-voting advisor to our board of directors.
-Our officers, directors and current stockholders have agreed to vote their shares in favor of the representative's designee.
-The representative has not yet exercised its right to designate a person.
+We have agreed, for a period of three years from the date of this prospectus, if so requested by the underwriter, to nominate and use our best efforts to elect a designee of the underwriter as a director of Delcath or, at the underwriter's option, as a non-voting advisor to our board of directors.
+Our officers, directors and current stockholders have agreed to vote their shares in favor of the underwriter's designee.
+The underwriter has not yet exercised its right to designate a person.

-The holders of all of our outstanding shares of common stock, options and warrants have agreed not to sell or dispose in another manner any of those securities in the public markets for a period of twelve months from the date of this prospectus without the representative's prior written consent.
-For the second year following the closing, our officers, directors and principal stockholders have agreed that without the representative's written consent they will not sell any shares of common stock during any three-month period in excess of the amount they would be allowed to sell if they were deemed an affiliate of ours and the shares were deemed restricted as defined under Rule 144 of the Securities Act.
+The holders of approximately 2,650,000 of our outstanding shares of common stock, and all of our outstanding options and warrants have agreed not to sell or dispose in another manner any of those securities in the public markets for a period of twelve months from the date of this prospectus without the underwriter's prior written consent.
+For the second year following the closing, our officers, directors and principal stockholders have agreed that without the underwriter's written consent they will not sell any shares of common stock during any three-month period in excess of the amount they would be allowed to sell if they were deemed an affiliate of ours and the shares were deemed restricted as defined under Rule 144 of the Securities Act.
 This amount is the greater of: